CasperTBangHansen/Fetching-and-cleaning-AIS-data/README.md

 ### Step 2
 The first step is finding the desired polygon on the database.
 ### Step 3
 Secondly import the file "get_ports_polygon.py", and change the constant "GEO_AREA" to the name of the desired polygon found on the database.
-Furthermore the file path should be changed to the desired file path.
+Furthermore the file path should be changed to the desired file path.<br/>
 The following code shows how to get the polygon from the database
 ```python
 from get_ports_polygon.py import save_polygons